Lila's Forensic Pathway

 • This is the path people often imagine when they say “FBI,” but it is not the same thing as being a lab forensic scientist

-• The FBI’s official special agent process says applicants need:
+• The FBI’s official special agent process says applicants need (FBI Jobs special agent overview; special agent FAQ):

 • a bachelor’s degree plus at least two years of full-time professional work experience, or